Limited time offer! Sign up now and get 25% off*. Schedule a demo to get started.

 • $150,000 structured settlement paid over 10 years

-At first glance, $150,000 appears to be the better offer.
-But once you calculate the present value, the numbers may tell a different story.
+At first glance, the larger payout looks better.
+But once you calculate the present value, the result may change.

-This is why knowing what the present value formula is and how to use it is so important.
+This is why knowing what the present value formula is matters.
 Without it, financial comparisons can be misleading.

 What Is the Present Value Formula?